5 Common Misconceptions Punters Should Be Wary Of

 3. “The money has come for this one"

-There are certain times when a move for a horse cannot be ignored however it is folly to suggest that market moves are always a sign of what is to come.
+There are certain times when the best betting sites move a horse that cannot be ignored, however it is folly to suggest that market moves are always a sign of what is to come.

 I would argue that all market moves are worth ignoring, as often by the time you realise that a gamble is taking place the value has gone from the price.